blender/blender/doc/python_api/rst/info_gotchas_internal_data_and_python_objects.rst

  - :mod:`bpy.app.timers`.

-It's also possible to depend on drawing callbacks although these should generally be avoided as failure to draw a hidden panel, region, cursor, etc. could cause your script to be unreliable
+It's also possible to depend on drawing callbacks although these should generally be avoided as failure to draw a hidden panel, region, cursor, etc. could cause your script to be unreliable.

 Can I redraw during script execution?